DanielCLarsen/RouteOptimizer/README.md

 # Route Optimizer

+## Disclaimer
+This is a code challenge i did for a company.
+Take the features and front-end design with a grain of salt.
+What i want to be in the focus for this project, is the structure of the code and the practices employed.

 ## How to run the demo:
 - Input apikey in route-optimizer-frontend/.env (instead of "x")
 - Input apikey in route-optimizer-backend/appsettings.json (instead of "x")